Koi-3088/EtumrepMMO.Server/README.md

 # EtumrepMMO.Server

-Server application for remote, authorized bot clients to process MMO data on.
-Client supplies the required data, server sends back the result.
+Server application for remote, authorized bot clients to process PLA MO/MMO/MultiSpawner data on.
+Client supplies the required data, server calculates and sends back the result.
 Leverages EtumrepMMO.Lib, PLA-SeedFinder, and PKHeX.Core to find the group seed.

 Requirements: